EventSaucePHP/EventSauce/docs/docs/testing/index.md

 The `when` call takes the input needed to `handle` our scenario.
 The `then` clause specifies one or more events that we expect to be recorded afterwards.

-In some cases you'll want to record mutiple events from a single interaction, this is also
+In some cases you'll want to record multiple events from a single interaction, this is also
 possible:

 ```php